Ash1eyC0des/Codewars/README.md

 ## Optimizations

-I frequently refactor the code for these challenges as I learn more effective methods to solve them.
+I frequently refactor the code for these challenges as I learn more efficient methods to solve them.

 ## Lessons Learned: